mitmedialab/PRG-Group-Map/README.md

 Check out the [Why Typescript is Great](#why-typescript-is-great) section to see why ([Parker](https://github.com/pmalacho-mit) thinks) Typescript is great, and how it can help you provide the necessary details to the `person(...)` function.

 You also might notice the use of `export default`, which at a highlevel is used to share the result of the `person(...)` function with other parts of the codebase.
-If you're interested, you can read more about both [default and named exports](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export), but regardles **DO NOT** delete these keywords.
+If you're interested, you can read more about both [default and named exports](https://developer.mozilla.org/en-US/docs/web/javascript/reference/statements/export), but you don't really need to worry about them.
+Just **DO NOT** delete them.

 #### Adding / editing projects